vexip-ui/vexip-ui/docs/en-US/component/config-provider.md

 ### Basis Usage

-Provides config for all child components.
+Provides configuration injection for all components in scope.

 :::